cohesity/ansible-collection/docs/modules/cohesity_migrate_vm.rst

     Password belonging to the selected Username.
 This parameter will not be logged.

+  cluster_compute_resource (optional, str, None)
+    If the cluster compute resource is specified, VM will be recovered to resource pool under the specified compute resource.

+  datacenter (optional, str, None)
+    If multiple datastore exists, datacenter and cluster resource details are used to uniquely identify the resourcepool.

   datastore_name (True, str, None)
     Specifies the datastore where the files should be recovered to.
 This field is required to recover objects to